thirteen37/Kinesis_Advantage-Proton_C/README.md

 You can detach the four flex cables from the main board.
 There is a single retaining screw holding the main board down.
 Remove this.
 Finally, remove the four screws on each thumb cluster.
 There is a clamp on one of these screws holding the daughter board cable.
-We will be reusing this clamp later.
+Keep this clamp as we will be reusing it later.
 You can now take out the thumb cluster boards and the main board.

 #### Replace ribbon cables